The Hobbit (film series): First stages

-Jackson and Walsh first expressed interest in filming The Hobbit in 1995, at that time envisaging it as part one of a trilogy (parts two and three would have been based on The Lord of the Rings).
-Frustration arose when Jackson's producer, Harvey Weinstein, discovered that Saul Zaentz had production rights to The Hobbit, but that distribution rights still belonged to United Artists (which had kept those rights, believing that filmmakers would prefer to adapt The Hobbit rather than The Lord of the Rings).
-The United Artists studio and its parent company Metro-Goldwyn-Mayer were for sale in the mid-1990s, but Weinstein's attempts to buy the movie rights from the studio were unsuccessful.
-Weinstein asked Jackson to press on with adapting The Lord of the Rings.
+Jackson and Walsh first expressed interest in doing The Hobbit in 1995, at that time envisioning it as the first of a trilogy (parts two and three would have been based on The Lord of the Rings).
+Frustration arose when Jackson's producer, Harvey Weinstein, discovered that Saul Zaentz had production rights to The Hobbit, but that distribution rights still belonged to Metro-Goldwyn-Mayer's United Artists (which had kept those rights, believing that filmmakers would prefer to adapt The Hobbit rather than The Lord of the Rings).
+The United Artists studio and its parent company Metro-Goldwyn-Mayer were for sale in the mid-1990s, but the Weinsteins' attempts to buy the movie rights from United Artists were unsuccessful.
+Weinstein asked Jackson to go forward with adapting The Lord of the Rings.
 Ultimately, The Lord of the Rings was produced by New Line Cinema, not the Weinsteins, and their rights to film The Hobbit were set to expire in 2010.
-In September 2006, the new ownership and management of MGM expressed interest in teaming up with New Line and Jackson to make The Hobbit.
+In September 2006, the new ownership and management of MGM, led by Harry Sloan expressed interest in teaming up with New Line and Jackson to make The Hobbit.